 A flatter and firmer midsection is one of the most common cosmetic goals.
 To achieve this, a tummy tuck, liposuction, or both may be recommended.
 Although both procedures may provide similar results, they are completely different procedures.

+In some cases, when there’s enough excess fat, it may be transferred to the breasts or buttocks to make them appear larger and more shapely.
 Nevertheless, liposuction will not help you reduce the appearance of stretch marks, sagging skin, and loose abdominal muscles.
 These concerns are common after pregnancy or massive weight loss.

 If you want to correct sagging abdominal skin and weakened abdominal muscles, a tummy tuck (also known as abdominoplasty) is the answer.
 During a tummy tuck, an incision is made along the bikini line and excess, hanging skin is removed from the abdomen.
 Abdominal muscles that have been stretched or separated from childbirth or weight gain will be sutured together to re-strengthen the abdomen.
 The remaining skin is pulled tightly over the abdomen to create a flatter, more toned stomach.